Vaddum/vkbasalt-manager/README.md

 This tool automates the installation and configuration of:
 - 🛠️ [VkBasalt](https://github.com/DadSchoorse/vkBasalt) by DadSchoorse
-- 🎨 Shader collection from various ReShade contributors
+- 🎨 4 shaders from various ReShade contributors

 ## 📜 License